Yulia51188/4_json/README.md

 # Prettify JSON

-This script transform json data from input file path to pretty json format for print.
+This script transforms json data from input file path to pretty json format for print.

 # Quickstart